simon-v/minipos/README.md

 ### Setting up with a web server

 MiniPOS doesn't need a web server to run, as it provides its own.
 It also doesn't care what the URL used to access it looks like, and will happily serve its content on a bare IP address, a subdomain or a directory.
 However, if you wish it to be accessible on port 80, you will need to set up a reverse proxy.
-An example Nginx configuration, similar to the one used by the live demo installation is provided below:
+An example Nginx configuration is provided below:

     upstream miniposdemo {
         server 127.0.0.1:8888 max_fails=3;